 Off-rolling: how to identify and prevent it

-Ofsted will look for evidence of 'off-rolling'.
-Find out what it is – and what it isn't.
-See what measures your board can put in place to hold your senior leaders to account and prevent off-rolling in your school.
+Ofsted looks for evidence of off-rolling in schools.
+Find out what counts as off-rolling, and the measures your board can put in place to hold your leaders to account and prevent off-rolling in your school.

 Contents